What42Pizza/42s-Backrooms/README.md

 This is the only level in which you can escape the Backrooms from.
 After searching long enough, you should be able to find stairs or an elevator that brings you either up or down.
 You can obviously see which way the stairs take you, but you can never tell which way an elevator goes.
 Unfortunately, it seems to be around 10 times more likely to find an elevator than to find stairs, and whether an elevator goes up or down is a 50/50 chance.
 Once you use an elevator, it is deactivated and cannot be used again.
 With stairs, however, you can go up and down all you want, as long as they don't disappear when you turn around (with an exception described below).
 To exit the Backrooms, all you have to do is go above level 1.

-As mentioned in the first paragraph, the walls do change, but other than that, this level mostly stays the same.
+As mentioned in the first paragraph, the walls do sometimes change, but other than that, this level mostly stays the same.
 The only variance comes from special rooms, stray objects, and rooms where the lights have gone out.
 People have reported that these places are especially creepy, but we're not sure if there's something specifically making it creeper or if it's just because of how it looks.

 <br />
 <br />